oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/verify-dg/verify-dg.md

   <copy>validate dgconnectidentifier ADGHOL1_DGCI;</copy>
   ```

-## Task 2: Stop and start the redo transport and the apply process (optional)
+## Task 2 (OPTIONAL): Stop and start the redo transport and the apply process

 When operating Oracle Data Guard, you will need to stop and start the recovery, pause the redo log shipping, etc.